The challenges of knowledge management in a post-pandemic world

-One of the challenges organisations faced as COVID-19 first took hold, was equipping many, if not all staff to work remotely, and providing them with access to core information systems.
+One of the challenges organizations faced as COVID-19 first took hold, was equipping many, if not all staff to work remotely, and providing them with access to core information systems.
 Some companies were better prepared for this than others - but it’s evident that IT teams everywhere had a particularly tough 2020.

 Pre-pandemic, we saw that about half of RedEye’s customers across the mining, power, water, gas, and other critical infrastructure sectors, kept all of their core business systems behind a firewall.

 This posed a common problem: their employees needed to be on their network to access core systems.
-However, the network could only be accessed from the office, because not everyone in the organisation had a laptop and VPN.
-In fact, for some of our larger customers, the IT team were the only staff who could access the corporate network from home.
+However, the network could only be accessed from the office, because not everyone in the organization had a laptop and VPN.
+In fact, for some of our larger customers, the IT team was the only staff who could access the corporate network from home.
 This was problematic for the thousands of other employees who could not.

-Many of our customers found that the only system their offsite and contractor teams could readily access in the early days of the pandemic, was RedEye DMS.
+Many of our customers found that the only system their offsite and contractor teams could readily access in the early days of the pandemic, was RedEye.
 This at least meant that work on critical infrastructure assets could continue, as key engineering drawings and related documents were stored in one central location that was accessible via mobile devices and from beyond the firewall.

 Companies that relied on paper-based business processes found it challenging to maintain normal operations during the restrictive lockdowns.
-So too did organisations that put what they thought would be temporary security measures in place to allow remote access.
+So too did organizations that put what they thought would be temporary security measures in place to allow remote access.
 Many “solutions” were cobbled together as quick fixes and remain in place today.

 The onset of the pandemic also drove a substantial increase in the use of online communications platforms like Zoom, Microsoft Teams, and Slack.